tum-esi/common-coding-conventions/Readme.md

-### Do not change the same variable in steps but compose once from parts
+### Do not change the same variable in steps but compose once from parts.

 Within a subprogram, do not modify the same variable in several steps, e.g. by summing up an amount using `total += ...` multiple times.